 Da Nang, Vietnam

 It’s no secret that Vietnam is gaining notoriety (in a good way), and Da Nang is one of the areas driving that boom.
 What was once a French Colonial port has evolved into a metropolitan mecca with tranquil shores, verdant mountains, contemporary bridges, centuries-old pagodas, and exceptional cuisine.
 For a taste of authentic local flavor, head to the many street-food vendors that line the Han River.
-If you’re a fan of delectable eats, plan your next gourmet getaway to one of these culinary events.

 For those seeking outdoor adventure, few places compare to Whitefish.
 Situated at the base of Big Mountain, near the craggy peaks and bowl-like valleys of Glacier National Park, this rustic retreat offers everything from skiing and snowboarding in the winter to hiking and biking in summer.
 For a more low-key afternoon, take a stroll through the quaint downtown, dotted with artisan boutiques, coffee shops, and breweries.
 (If your dream getaway is traversing the untamed wilderness, these extreme escapes will be right up your alley.)

 While Greece has long held the title of most in-demand Mediterranean destination, people are starting to discover the idyllic (and less expensive) island of Cyprus.
 In fact, Famagusta, also known as Gazimagusa, saw the second-highest spike in all of Europe, according to recently-released Airbnb data.
 This Cyprian gem abounds with history and medieval architecture.
 In addition to ancient ruins, churches, and mosques, you’ll find rock-lined shores and crystal-clear waters.
-On a budget?
-These epic locales are surprisingly affordable.

 Bilbao marries man-made and natural beauty.
 There’s no denying that the Guggenheim Museum Bilbao—both the titanium-clad building that solidified Frank Gehry as a household name and the modern and contemporary within—is the star, but it’s not the only architectural marvel.
 The Norman Foster-designed, curved glass structures that announce the metro, lovingly referred to as “fosteritos,” have become iconic in their own right.
 And its rolling hills are the crown jewel of the Basque Country.
 These dazzling destinations also deserve a spot on your vacation bucket list.